Skip to main content

 }

-// Find attribute by name
+// Find an attribute value directly

-var amount = obj.GetAttributeByName("total_amount");
+var amount = obj.getFirstAttributeValue("total_amount");

-if (amount) {
+if (amount !== undefined) {

 }